Business interoperability interface: Business interoperability

 In a similar vein it was argued, that previous interoperability definitions focused too much on technical aspects.
 In consequence, the term Business Interoperability was proposed, for example defined as "the organizational and operational ability of an enterprise to cooperate with its business partners and to efficiently establish, conduct and develop IT-supported business relationships with the objective to create value".
-Interoperability is usually understood as the capability of autonomous systems "to exchange information and be able to use it", or simply put: the capability of autonomous system to work together or to collaborate.
+Interoperability is usually understood as the capability of autonomous systems "to exchange information and be able to use it", or simply put: the capability of an autonomous system to work together or to collaborate.
 Since "working together" of autonomous organizations means that they execute a collaborative business process, Business Interoperability can also be defined as ... the capability of autonomous organizations to execute a collaborative business process among them.

 Definition

-Based on the definitions of business interoperability and interface the term BII can be defined as follows:
+Based on the definitions of business interoperability and interface, the term BII can be defined as follows:

 The Business Interoperability Interface of an organization comprises all information that is relevant for partner organizations in order to enact a collaborative business process with the organization.
-The interface comprises those elements of a collaborative business process, which are provided by the organization itself as well as the elements, the organization expects from partner organizations.
+The interface comprises those elements of a collaborative business process, which are provided by the organization itself, as well as the elements, the organization expects from partner organizations.

 The BII contents are not restricted to process descriptions: in order to enact a collaborative business process, the collaboration partners do not only need to know the sequence in which activities are executed but also require complementary information like organizational roles, specifics of individual activities or document types.
-Likewise, the description of the BII should cover different levels of technical granularity since the systematic enactment of collaborative business processes requires models on both the business and the technical level.
+Likewise, the description of the BII should cover different levels of technical granularity, since the systematic enactment of collaborative business processes requires models on both the business and the technical level.